lnferris/ocean_data_tools/README.md

 ocean_data_tools Version 1.0 is a toolbox for interacting with freely-available ocean data.
 The script-based version of ocean_data_tools is archived in ocean_data_tools/archive/.
 Some functions (WOA, Mercator, HYCOM 3D) have not yet been added.
 If you need them in the meantime, head on over to the archived version.

-The ethos of ocean_data_tools is to create data objects (e.g. hycom, wod, woa, cruise, argo) and call functions on these objects.
-General functions are compatible with any of these objects.
+The ethos of ocean_data_tools is to build data objects (e.g. hycom, wod, woa, cruise, argo) and call general functions on these objects.

 Email Laur Ferris (lnferris@vims.edu) if you find a bug and we’ll get it fixed.
 Version 1.0 was completely rewritten from Version 0.5, so this is definitely anticipated.